hxlnt/Resources/README.md

 - [The Maker Show, ep.
 7: The Photon Awakens](https://channel9.msdn.com/Shows/themakershow/7): Nick Landry walks through setting up the Photon and connecting it to a simple web app.
 - [The Maker Show, ep.
 10: Adding a Coin Acceptor to Your Arduino Project](https://channel9.msdn.com/Shows/themakershow/10): Add a coin mechanism to an Arduino using interrupts.
 - [Tutorial: Spark Variable and Function on One Page](https://community.particle.io/t/tutorial-spark-variable-and-function-on-one-web-page/4181/29): Build a web interface that sends data to and receives data from a Particle Photon.
+- [Word Clock v2](https://www.hackster.io/wgbartley/word-clock-v2-26adee): A clock built with an RGB LED strand and a Particle Photon that demonstrates good techniques for lighted sign making.

 ------